-- Students should keep their clothes, bodies, and hair clean. - Students shall wear shoes held securely (tied) on the feet for their protection and safety while on school grounds or aboard school transportation.
-Socks must be worn at all times. - Flip flops, boots, sandals, Crocs, open back shoes, or Heelys are never allowed in school. - Students shall not wear hats or head coverings inside school buildings unless previously approved for special activities by the principal. - Students shall not wear ripped or torn jeans. - Students shall not wear decorations, symbols, mottoes, or designs on the body or clothing showing unacceptable products (tobacco, alcohol, and drugs), inappropriate clubs or groups or inappropriate words or pictures. - Students shall not wear spandex, beach-type clothing, biker shorts, or pajama pants to school. - Students shall not wear very short shorts or miniskirts, see-through clothing, or tube tops that leave the stomach showing.
-Halter tops, tube tops, and spaghetti strap tops are also not allowed. - Students' clothing shall be worn appropriately as designed.
+- a) Students should keep their clothes, bodies, and hair clean. - b) Students shall wear shoes held securely (tied) on the feet for their protection and safety while on school grounds or aboard school transportation.
+Socks must be worn at all times. - c) Flip flops, boots, sandals, Crocs, open back shoes, or Heelys are never allowed in school. - d) Students shall not wear hats or head coverings inside school buildings unless previously approved for special activities by the principal. - e) Students shall not wear ripped or torn jeans on Dress Down Days or other school events. - f) Students shall not wear decorations, symbols, mottoes, or designs on the body or clothing showing unacceptable products (tobacco, alcohol, and drugs), inappropriate clubs or groups or inappropriate words or pictures. - g) Students shall not wear spandex, beach-type clothing, biker shorts, or pajama pants to school. - h) Students shall not wear very short shorts or miniskirts, see-through clothing, or tube tops that leave the midriff showing.
+Halter tops, tube tops, and spaghetti strap tops are also not permitted. - i) Students' clothing shall be worn appropriately as designed.
 For example, pants are to be worn securely at the waist, fastened with a belt.
 Underwear which is visible or worn as outerwear is NOT allowed.

 Special Note: A student who violates the dress code will be required to change into appropriate clothing before returning to class.
 Parents will be called to bring in the appropriate clothing.
-If the parent is unable to bring the acceptable clothing to school, the student will spend the day in ISS (In School Suspension).
-In addition, the student will lose all privileges for dress down days for the remainder of the marking period.
+If the parent is unable to bring the acceptable clothing to school, the student will spend the day in ISS (In-School Suspension).
+In addition, the student will lose all privileges for dress down days for the remainder of the school year.